BelfrySCAD/BOSL2/tutorials/Distributors.md

 ```

 If you don't give the `n=` argument to `xcopies()`, `ycopies()` or `zcopies()`,
-then it defaults to 2 (two) copies:
+then it defaults to 2 (two) copies.
+This actually is the most common usage:
 ```openscad-2D
 xcopies(20) sphere(d=10);
 ```